 Our website was on the right track based on the user's journey map.
 The user had no problem completing their task.
 During our study, we identified pain points that needed to be addressed as well as opportunities to improve the user experience on our site.

-After identifying our user, our team decided to go more into the branding of the company.
-We brainstormed the functionality and services our company would provide.
-Since we decided to sell one product, matcha powder, we wanted the landing page to focus soley on that product and the backstory of the company.
+Since the website is selling only one product, matcha powder, I wanted the landing page to focus soley on that product and the backstory of the company.

-Our company's branding centers around a minimalist theme with a lot of textured images.
-We wanted to keep a clean color palette of green, white, and black to evoke peace and tranquility throughout our site.
+Time Off's branding centers around a minimalist theme with a lot of textured images.
+I wanted to keep a clean color palette of green, white, and black to evoke peace and tranquility throughout our site.

 During this project, I discovered all the small details that make up a good user experience when it comes to shopping online.
 Details such as language setting, autofill, and currency change help make a convenient and easy shopping experience for the user.
 These features need to be implemented seamlessly so that it doesn’t deter from the product’s branding but also need to be visible in case the user needs access to it.

 Something I wish our team spent more time on was the checkout process.
-We were able to do our research on what makes a good checkout process, but I would like to go back and see if there’s anything we can do to improve it or make the user’s checkout experience more enjoyable.❮ back to projects
+We were able to do our research on what makes a good checkout process, but I would like to go back and see if there’s anything we can do to improve it or make the user’s checkout experience more enjoyable.